-Spring Farms - Students are dismissed from buses at 7:50 AM; therefore, once the buses have departed, parents may drop students off at the front of the building.
+Spring Farms - Students are dismissed from buses at 7:50 AM in front of the MS/HS building; therefore, parents may drop students off at the side of the building.
+Follow the signs for parent pick up/drop off.
 Do not interfere with bus traffic.
 Please be sure to follow the traffic flow that is in place.
 DO NOT ATTEMPT TO TURN AROUND AT ANY TIME.
 TRAFFIC IS ONE WAY ONLY.